 It is virtually impossible to be all things to all people.
-But, it is easy to satisfy the needs and wants of a specifically targeted group – which falls within a specifically defined territory, which has a specifically defined need, or problem.
+But it is easy to satisfy the needs and wants of a specifically targeted group – which falls within a specifically defined territory, which has a specifically defined need, or problem.
 A territory is a defined location that you can envision … and understand… and develop a reputation in.
 Of course you will expand your territory in time, but begin by making it small enough to work for you.
-For the sake of this report, your territory can involve geographic boundaries or it can consist of a defined demographic, like a bank’s current age 50 and over clientele.
+For the sake of this report, your territory can involve geographic boundaries or it can consist of a defined demographic profile of customer.

-The next step is to decide how you are going to approach the candidates, or prospects, in your territory.
-Again, rather than to quickly read through this information, let’s take a minute to record your initial thoughts for each question below:
+The next step is to decide how you are going to approach the candidates, or prospects for your travel club.
+Rather than to quickly read through this information, let’s take a minute to record your initial thoughts for each question below:

 - How are you going to introduce yourself?

-- How are you going to improve your awareness level?
+- How will you improve your awareness level?

 - How are you going to communicate with them?

-- How are you going to create an environment where they will warmly invite you in and give you their attention while listening to what you have to say?
+- How can you going to create an environment where they will warmly invite you in and give you their attention while listening to what you have to say?

 Narrowing the many marketing possibilities down to the few that make the most sense to you … to your personality… to your budget … and to your time frame becomes a very important decision.

-The options include direct mail, newsletters, cold calling, telemarketing, print ads, press releases, seminars, trade shows, networking, referral chains, writing articles, and public speaking.
+The options include direct mail, e-newsletters, cold calling, social media, press releases, seminars, trade shows, networking, referral chains, writing articles, and public speaking.

 It is immaterial which strategy you decide to use.
 When administered properly, all marketing gambits have been proven to work.
 But regardless of your final decision, you must commit to a consistent approach.